Piper-Heidsieck: History

-It all began with Florens-Louis Heidsieck.
-Born in 1749, this son of a Protestant pastor from Westphalia settled as a draper in Reims, where he fell in love with a woman from Champagne... and with Champagne wine.
+The house was founded by Florens-Louis Heidsieck.
+Born in 1749, the son of a Protestant pastor from Westphalia, he settled as a draper in Reims, where he fell in love with a woman from Champagne and with Champagne wine.
 Self-taught, he was driven by a great ambition: "to create a cuvée worthy of a queen."
 In 1785, he founded the trading house of drapes and Champagne wines, Heidsieck & Cie.
 He became a master of his craft to the point of having the honor of personally presenting his wine to Queen Marie-Antoinette.

 Upon Florens-Louis's death in 1828, his nephew Christian Heidsieck partnered with Henri-Guillaume Piper who used his good sense of commerce.
 From the Habsburg princes to the emperors of China, fourteen royal or imperial courts granted him the privilege of "patented supplier."
 Around the world, high society desired "the wine of Piper, crafted by Heidsieck."
 In 1835, Christian Heidsieck died, and in 1838, his wife remarried Henri-Guillaume Piper.

 The name Piper-Heidsieck was born.